Using an employer of record in Colombia

 A Professional Employer Organization (PEO) can support HR and payroll functions, but requires you to have a legal entity in-country.

-An employer of record in Colombia, on the other hand, does not require this and instead serves as the legal employer for your team, making it the better choice for companies new to the Colombian market.
+An employer of record in Colombia, on the other hand, does not require this and instead serves as the legal employer for the local team, making it the better choice for companies new to the Colombian market.

-Payoneer WFM: Leading employer of record service provider in Colombia
+Payoneer Workforce Management’s employer of record services in Colombia

-Payoneer WFM helps growing companies hire, pay, and manage employees in Colombia without setting up a local entity.
+Payoneer Workforce Management helps growing companies onboard, pay, and manage employees in Colombia without setting up a local entity.

-As your EOR in Colombia, we handle employment contracts, benefits administration, taxes, and payroll, all while you retain control over daily operations.
+As your EOR in Colombia, we offer assistance with employment contracts, benefits administration, taxes, and payroll, while you retain control over daily operations.

 1) What is an employer of record in Colombia?